What term describes a steady, long-term increase in real GDP?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

 The term that describes a steady, long-term increase in real GDP is economic growth.
-Economic growth refers to the increase in the production of goods and services in an economy over time, which is often measured by the change in real GDP—the value of all finished goods and services produced within a country's borders, adjusted for inflation.
-This sustained growth is crucial for improving living standards, increasing employment opportunities, and enhancing overall well-being in an economy.
+Economic growth refers to the consistent and sustained increase in a country's output of goods and services over time.
+It is typically measured by the rise in real GDP, which adjusts for inflation and provides a more accurate representation of an economy's health and productivity.

 Subscribe